- Daily & Weekly newsletters

 Belgian income tax: How do I appeal?

 How and where you do that is explained on page 2 of your tax bill.
-You have to send a letter to the regional directorate within six months after you receive the tax bill.
-That means the letter must arrive with the tax authorities within six months plus three working days from the date the assessment was sent out.
+You have to send a letter to the address in the middle of the page within six months after you receive the tax bill.
+That means the letter must arrive with the tax authorities within six months plus three working days from the date the tax assessment was sent out.
 That is the date on the tax bill.